Bernd Fix: Biography

+Wau Holland Foundation and WikiLeaks

 After the death of his friend Wau Holland (co-founder of the Chaos Computer Club) in 2001 Fix helped to establish the Wau Holland Foundation and serves as a founding member of the Board of Directors ever since.

-From 1998 Fix was living and working in Switzerland; he moved to Berlin in 2014.

 According to Fix, when the Wau Holland Foundation started official operations in 2003, he and other founding members were in contact with Julian Assange and in 2009 they decided to support WikiLeaks.
 According to an interview from 2011, he got fired from his job at SIX Financial Information because of the foundation's support for WikiLeaks.

 In July 2016, on the same day "Guccifer 2.0" sent Assange an encrypted 1 GB file containing stolen DNC emails, German hackers Andrew Müller-Maguhn and Bernd Fix met with Assange for at least four hours.
 Müller-Maguhn, the Wau Holland Foundation Vice President, is named in the Mueller report as a possible conduit for delivering hacked emails to Assange.
 According to The Washington Post, a former WikiLeaks associate said that year Müller-Maguhn and a colleague oversaw submissions to WikiLeaks server that year, which Müller-Maguhn denied.
 According to court documents, Müller-Maguhn and Bernd Fix were identified as priority targets of UC Global's spying.

-Work

-In 1986 Fix joined the Chaos Computer Club (CCC) in Hamburg and started to work on computer security issues, focussing on computer virus research.
-He published a first demo virus (Rushhour) in autumn 1986 in the Datenschleuder #17, the hacker magazine edited by the CCC.
-He also contributed results of his research to the book "Computer Viruses" by Ralf Burger.